vanderschaarlab/Interpretability/README.md

 accurate predictions and classifications across many fields.
 However, uptake of these models into settings outside of the ML community faces a key barrier: Interpretability.
-If a human cannot understand why a decision has been made by a machine, they cannot be reasonably expected to act on that decision with full confidence, particularly in a high-stakes environment such as mdeicine.
+If a human cannot understand why a decision has been made by a machine, they cannot be reasonably expected to act on that decision with full confidence, particularly in a high-stakes environment such as medicine.
 Therefore making the decisions of "Black-Box" models more transparent is of vital importance.

 This GitHub repository aims to act as a home for interpretability methods, where the state-of-the-art models can be found for every application.
+All the linked van der Schaar Lab repositories on this page are pytorch compatible.
+Pytorch versions of the other methods are available on public libraries, such as [captum](https://captum.ai/).

 # Explainers